nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/new-feature.md

 - Are you proposing that we add something from the GDS design system to the NHS digital service manual?
 -->

-## Anything else
+## Other information to support your proposal

 <!--
-If you can, include these to support your proposal:
+If you can, include these:
 - links to any examples
 - research or design thinking
 - screenshots (ideally tested examples)